 Superyacht Owner Lee Mandel - A New Pioneer in Yacht Charter

 When Lee Mandel sold his highly successful security business to move into superyacht charter, he knew very little about the industry.
-The one thing he was confident about, however, was pioneering a brand new business model which generated income rather than just meeting a percentage of its running costs.
+The one thing he was confident about, however, was pioneering a brand new business model which generated income.

 Three years on, the New York & Florida-based entrepreneur is a happy man, employing his business acumen to revolutionize yacht charter, virtually doubling his annual charter revenue while also overhauling every onboard yacht system from accounting and onboarding crew to managing shipyard upgrades.

 A history in state-of-the-art security

 To understand what makes him tick, it’s important to start at the beginning.
 Lee launched his first business in computer software development at 16 before establishing his global security company which developed the ALERT System & the One Button Lockdown system to combat the rising number of mass shootings in the US, the most recent of which took place last month in Uvalde, Texas.

 “We developed computer software for schools after the mass shootings at Sandy Hook, Connecticut and Parkland in Florida,” he explains.
 “School security became very important because, unfortunately in the US, we deal with this kind of thing regularly.

 “It was a question of how do we automate the process of locking down and securing a campus quickly, alerting parents, letting students know and allowing law enforcement to share information, and quickly ascertain what’s going on and plan their response.”

 “I grew up on technology but this was a stressful business.
 I worked 18 hours a day, seven days a week and found it heart-breaking talking to parents who had just lost their children,” he adds.